Trending Topics

 Heat exhaustion

-Heatstroke is classically defined as a core temperature of greater than 105 F or signs of end organ dysfunction.
+Heat stroke is classically defined as a core temperature of greater than 104° F or signs of end organ dysfunction.
 Typically the body’s intrinsic regulatory mechanisms are overwhelmed and the central nervous system is affected, manifesting as alterations of mental status.

 Hypoglycemia may occur as the result of increased glucose metabolism and hepatic damage, resulting in impaired gluconeogenesis [4].
 As with all responders with altered mental status, point-of-care blood sugar should be assessed and treatment based on local protocols should be initiated.

-In addition to the above treatments for heat exhaustion, lowering the body’s temperature as rapidly as possible is the most important objective in the treatment of a suspected heatstroke patient.
-Some reports indicate that aggressive, active cooling of heatstroke patients can reduce mortality rates from 50 percent without active cooling to 5 percent (USFA).
+In addition to the above treatments for heat exhaustion, lowering the body’s temperature as rapidly as possible is the most important objective in the treatment of a suspected heat stroke patient.
+Some reports indicate that aggressive, active cooling of heat stroke patients can reduce mortality rates from 50% without active cooling to 5% (USFA).

 Most recent evidence recommends cooling on scene prior to transport to minimize hyperthermia time.
-A 2012 study recommends the gold standard for rapid cooling as cold water immersion with very cold (35 F to 57 F) or ice water over as much of the body as possible, except the head [5].
+Cold water immersion is recommended with enough ice to maintain a water temperature of 10°C/50°F.

 IV access should be obtained and the patient’s hemodynamic status supported with IV fluids.
 Consider airway control depending on the patient’s status during transport to definitive care.